Scone Palace was the crowning place of Scottish kings where Macbeth, Robert the Bruce and Charles II were once crowned.

 Scone Palace is surrounded by beautiful gardens and peaceful woodland, perfect for a gentle stroll or even a picnic - all under the watchful eye of the ever curious peacocks.
 There's a great adventure playground for children, not to mention the unique 'tartan' maze of 2,000 beech trees half green, half copper, designed by the world-famous Adrian Fisher.
 The maze was planted in the shape of the heraldic Murray Star.

-There is audio-visual exhibits, a gift shop, food shop, Old Servants Hall Coffee Shop and the Old Kitchen Range.
+There is Audio-Visual exhibits, a Gift Shop, Food Shop, Old Servants Hall Coffee Shop and the Old Kitchen Coffee Shop.

 Visit the website for events listings and additional attractions.